mattmc3/keyboard-tools/README.md

 :white_check_mark: **Downloads**

+- Download from [PortableApps.com][portable-apps]
+  - gVim
-- [Download AutoHotKey here][autohotkey].
-AHK works without admin access.
+  - AutoHotKey
 - The PKL app from colemak.com is unmaintained, but DreymaR's is [better and includes Extend][pkl].